schlotg/viage/docs/faq.md

     }
   }
 ```
-If you need to adjust the image inlining size, that can be found in webpack.common.js at this line:
+If you need to adjust the image inlining setpoint, it can be found in webpack.common.js at this line:

 ```Javascript
     test: /\.(png|svg|jpg|gif)$/i,